 We stood around in the parking lot for a few minutes and Andrew received two very special homemade gifts.
 He took a few pictures with different groups and gave everyone a hug.
 Then everyone piled back in their vehicles to return to the life from which they had come.
 We all returned to the same home we left.
 But none of us returned the same people.

 It has been 3 days now and I’ve slept deeply and peacefully since.
 I’ve not had a single nightmare.
 I’ve put my fears in a drawer with my shorts that don’t fit and a new life goes on.
 We are barreling toward the last day of school at a speed that dries the whites of my eyes.
 I’ve thought about Saturday almost non-stop since pulling back into town.
 During those initial conversations around the lunch table with his birth mother, something happened.
-When Andrew wanted to tell April something about a memory he had or a trait he wanted to share, he turned to me for the validation.
+When Andrew wanted to tell Audrey something about a memory he had or a trait he wanted to share, he turned to me for the validation.
 For the details.
 For the ending to a sentence that he had started.